Arkanthara/digital_forensic/course_10.typ

 - Security increases dramatically since the histogram does not change significantly (convolution)
 - F5 uses ±1-steg in the frequency domain

+==== Distortion (impact) minimization
+- Most modern approach
+- Define a cost function
+  - How much does it cost to modify a certain pixel?
+Say ρ(i)n
+  - Overall cost  = $sum_(i = 1)^n rho(i)[x(i) − y(i)]^2$
+- Identify an embedding rule which minimizes the embedding cost
+  - F5 is optimum from this point of view (DCT domain)

+==== Typical payloads
+- Payload
+  - from 0.1 to 0.5 bpp in the pixel domain: 1000x1000 image => ~ 40Kbyte
+  - up to 0.8 bpnzc in the DCT domain: The actual payload depends on the image content.
+A realistic value is around 20Kbyte for a 1000x1000 image

+=== Steganalysis
+The application scenario is of the outmost importance together with the information available to the warden
+- Blind vs targeted steganalysis
+- Knowledge of cover image statistics
+- Knowledge of payload

+==== hypothesis test
+- Rigorous formulation
+- Observables: y = {y1, y2 ... yN}
+  - Image pixels, audio signal samples, etc.
+  - Often to simplify the  problem the analysis relies on some functions of y (features)
+- Two alternative hypothesis
+  - H0 : y does not contain a hidden message
+  - H1 : y contains a hidden message
+- Optimum decision with respect to a certain criterion
+- Bayes criterion
+  - Minimization of overall error probability
+  - Difficult to apply since a prior probabilities are not known
+- Neyman-Pearson criterion
+  - False alarm probability
+    - Decide in favour of H1 when H0 holds
+  - Missed detection probability
+    - Decide in favour of H0 when H1 holds
+  - N-P: minimize Pm for a given (maximum) Pf
+- In steganalysis we must first fix Pf and then decide how to use the result of the test

+Example: Let us assume that the test relies on a single statistics with known pmf (Gaussian) under both H0 and H1.

+For any value of Pf (threshold) we find a Pm.
+The plot showing Pd = 1- Pm as a function of Pf is called ROC curve

+The goodness of a steganalyzer is evaluated by means of the ROC curve or its AUC (areas under curve the big is the area, the more accurate the system is for steganalysis...
+For steganography, we expect something linear...).
+Perfect security requires that performance are equal obtained by means of a random guess (diagonal ROC, AUC = ½).

+Example:
+- Let us assume that the pdf of the image source is known.
+In this case the steganalyzer can use a Chi Suare test
+- Divide the pdf in several intervals (bins)
+- Compute how many times the observed samples fall in the bins: let us indicate this value as ni
+- Given the pdf let indicate with pi the probability that a sample falls into the i-th bin in − npi( )2 npi n
+ 2 = i=1
+- High values are taken as an evidence in favour of H1

+=== Choice of statistics (feature)
+- In targeted seteganalysis we use few ad-hoc statistics
+- Example: LSB replacement steganalysis
+  Given an image and its histogram, we can use a Chi-square test in which the assumed pmf is
+  $h_(H_(p 1)) (2k) = h_(H_(p 1)) (2k +1) = (h(2k) + h(2k +1)) / 2$ with $h$ value of a bin inside histogram...
+So we compare consecutive bins of histogram !!
+  Such a test reveals the presence of LSB steganography (at 1 bpp)with great accuracy.
+Steganalysis is obviously more difficult at low payloads

+- With blind steganalysis everything is more difficult
+- If source statistics are known we can still use targeted features
+- Otherwise
+  - Compute many features (> 100) that do not depend on image content
+  - Train a classifier with properly chosen examples
+    - Neural networks, Support Vector Machines (SVM)
+- ROC curves are evaluated empirically on a test set
+- CNN applied directly in the pixel domain are rapidly replacing SVMs (obtain benefits in computationnal power, but lost accuracy by no pre-processing of images to have better results of analysis...)

+== Summary
+- Several steganographic techniques exist with a large number of available software packages
+  - Security looks trivial but is not
+  - Need to know at least basic principles
+  - Take care of system attacks
+- Steganalysis
+- Reliable in some selected cases, but difficult in general
+- Strongly dependent on application scenario
+- Work in progress